Mom, it’s time for the quiz. I’m very excited to report on the James Taylor…

 I’m not?
 Are you sure?
 Because people say we look like twins.

-I see what you mean.
-Which one are you?
-Anyway at intermission, James Taylor sat there on the stage and signed people’s albums, tickets, t-shirts, etc. and took pictures with them.
+Getting back to James Taylor, he sat on the stage during intermission and signed autographs.
 I’ve always heard people say how nice he is and I guess it’s true.
-I really wanted to meet him but there were so many ahead of me and intermission seemed to end very quickly.
+I really wanted to meet him but there were so many people ahead of me and intermission seemed to end very quickly.
 While waiting I met this lady who saw my James Taylor/Carole King t-shirt and she said she saw the two of them in Madison Square Garden and that they were great.

 How nice, you made a friend while pointlessly standing in line.